firefly-oss/lib-plugin-manager/docs/12-troubleshooting.md

 **Solutions**:
 - Verify that the JAR contains a class that implements the `Plugin` interface
-- Check that the plugin class is registered in `META-INF/services/com.catalis.core.plugin.api.Plugin`
+- Check that the plugin class is registered in `META-INF/services/com.firefly.core.plugin.api.Plugin`
 - Ensure the plugin class has a public constructor
 - Check for missing dependencies in the JAR

 **Example Error**:
 ```
-com.catalis.core.plugin.exception.PluginException: No plugin found in JAR: /path/to/plugins/my-plugin-1.0.0.jar
+com.firefly.core.plugin.exception.PluginException: No plugin found in JAR: /path/to/plugins/my-plugin-1.0.0.jar
 ```

 ### Plugin Already Installed